Here’s How Much Late-Night TV Hosts Will Pay Their Staffs During the Strike

 When the 2007 WGA strike lasted 100 days, many Hollywood staffers — not just the writers — went without.
 An exception was the staffs of broadcast television’s late-night talk shows, thanks to their generous (and yes, well compensated) hosts.
-Those hosts — Jay Leno, David Letterman, and Conan O’Brien — returned to TV eight weeks into the strike; only Letterman, through his own deal with the Writers Guild of America, had writers.
+Those hosts — Jay Leno, David Letterman, Conan O’Brien, and Jimmy Kimmel — returned to TV eight weeks into the strike; only Letterman, through his own unique deal with the Writers Guild of America, had writers.

-Letterman, his longtime rival Leno, and O’Brien each promised to continue paying staffers while their shows were off the air.
-For the 2023 strike, Stephen Colbert, Jimmy Fallon, Jimmy Kimmel, and Seth Meyers have made the same vow — just a few years after they picked up the tab for staff members during the earliest part of the Covid pandemic.
+Letterman, his longtime rival Leno, O’Brien, and Kimmel each promised to continue paying staffers while their shows were off the air.
+For the 2023 strike, Kimmel and relative newcomers Stephen Colbert, Jimmy Fallon, and Seth Meyers have made the same vow — just a few years after they each picked up the tab for staff members during the earliest part of the Covid pandemic.

 We don’t know how long this writers strike will last, but we can assign some sort of a rolling price tag to the late-night-shows stewards’ generosity.
 According to several people with knowledge of the payrolls who spoke to IndieWire for this story, covering the bills will cost each of the late-night hosts several hundred thousand dollars per month — or more.
 A former network executive we spoke with for this story believed a high-six-figure estimate was a bit much, and recalled more of a “stipend” payment system in ’07 vs. a “full boat” paycheck.